rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/faq.md

 #### **Q: Is there support for internal container port forwarding?**

-**A:** Yes, support has been enabled again for this feature on Linux and macOS.
+**A:** Yes, support for this feature is available on all three platforms, Windows, Linux, and macOS, as of [v1.1.0](https://github.com/rancher-sandbox/rancher-desktop/releases/tag/v1.1.0).

 #### **Q: Does file sharing work similarly to Docker Desktop?
 Do I have to do any additional configuration to mount volumes to VMs?**